bleaktwig/yuadrem-wiki/docs/religions/tanethism_pantheon.md

 The mevic gods, or *bone gods*, are the six aspects of Zash.
 They are the manifestation of Pheter through Zash, and came to be in the Nascency of Color.
 Each god inhabits their own section in the Ring of Color<!-- TODO.
 Link. --> that surrounds Darhoc.

 #### Matevos
 Matevos is the goddess of Green, lightness, and glory.
 Her manifestation is water, and is often associated with the essential needs, both Yalu and Wese<!-- TODO.
 Link. -->.
 Matevos' representation is a grey-breasted parakeet, screaming in accusation of those who profit over the needs of others.
-When portrayed as a hume<!-- TODO.
-Link. -->, she is often drawn with two large horns, holding a green bident in celebration.
+When portrayed as a [hume](../kins/hume.md), she is often drawn with two large horns, holding a green bident in celebration.

 #### Febrid
 Febrid, sometimes named Nuagal, is the goddess of Blue, cold, and intellect.
 Her manifestation is wood, and is related to the stability of communities through Sibi and Ganu<!-- TODO.
 Link. -->.
 Febrid's representation is an azure jay, leaving a trail of dew in its path.
 When depicted as a hume, she is crowned by a pair of horns in the shape of a crescent moon, her body covered in apomantic tattoos.